AndyWalker81/ProgrammingForDataAnalysis_Project/README.md

 - `statistics`
 - `scipy`

- If required, Python comes with an inbuilt package management system, [pip](https://pip.pypa.io/en/stable) which can install, update, or delete any official package (https://scipy.org/install/).
+ If required, Python comes with an inbuilt package management system, [pip](https://pip.pypa.io/en/stable) which can install, update, or delete any official package.

 For example, to install `fitter`: